 Most of your training should be very light and many people would benefit from adding jogging at a walking pace to their training program.
 Your training program should also include a variety of tougher exercises to counterbalance the light jogging: intervals, running uphill, speed endurance exercises, shifting the pace…

 Days of hard training (heart rate above the aerobic threshold) should feel like a special occasion and for most, a day like this once a week is enough.
-If you find out your maximum heart rate and resting heart rate and well as your aerobic and anaerobic thresholds, controlling your pace with a heart rate monitor becomes much easier.
+If you find out your maximum heart rate, resting heart rate and your aerobic and anaerobic thresholds, controlling your pace with a heart rate monitor becomes much easier.
 A running watch will also help you to keep track of your development.

 2. Set goals to keep your mind focused